-Bringing resources and services directly to people of color within our local communities.
+Bringing resources and services within our local communities.
 Our focused and energetic work has since expanded beyond our immediate area to include communities across the United States.

 HCB's mission, values, and goals

 Jenna (Community Outreach Coordinator)

 Mary (long-time Volunteer)

 Hope Care and Beyond’s (HCB) directors of operations and community engagement immigrated from Pakistan and Saudi Arabia to Canada, and finally to the U.S. for work, settling in Michigan over 30 years ago.
 While both were well educated and connected, they saw that their story was not one that other immigrants, and especially many refugees, shared.
 Though it was challenging at first to navigate and familiarize themselves with some of the American systems, they found Americans welcoming, helpful, and openhearted, aiding them in acclimating to life in a new, Western and American culture.
 Since then, it has been their goal to help immigrants and refugees connect to the same positive experiences and types of guidance they received by forming strong community partnerships with local community organizations.

 The Directors developed HCB, a privately funded 501(c)3, non-profit human care project.
 Through relationship building, its mission became to help meet the basic physical and social needs of refugees and immigrants in Michigan and the United States as they transitioned to life as new Americans with the eventual goal of bringing them to a level of stability and self-sufficiency by collaborating with local churches, businesses, community organizations and a network of volunteers.